glpi-project/doc/source/modules/configuration/notifications/templates.rst

 Template translation
 ~~~~~~~~~~~~~~~~~~~~

-Tab that lists the different notifications defined by language and allows to add a new language.
+Tab that lists the different notifications defined by language and allows adding a new language.

-- **Language**: indicates the language to which this translation refers.
+- **Language**: Indicates the language to which this translation refers.
 If no language is selected in the drop-down list, this translation will be the default for this template.
-- **Subject**: subject of the mail
+- **Subject**: Subject of the mail.
-- **Email text body**: plain text without layout, used in cases where HTML is not allowed.
+- **Email text body**: Plain text without layout, used in cases where HTML is not allowed.
 If the field is empty then it is generated from the HTML body text.
-- **Email HTML body**: text with HTML layout
+- **Email HTML body**: Text with HTML layout.

 .. note::
    A default translation is applicable to all GLPI languages that do not have their own translation.